chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 ![Chess_Knight_Move.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_knight_move.png)

 This movement of jumping over other pieces is unique to the knight.
-Using it effectively is the challenge because it is harder for new players to visualize it.
+Using it effectively is a challenge because it is harder for new players to visualize it.
 Consider coming back to this page for a visual reminder of it.

 The queen is the most powerful piece in the game because she has the combined powers of a rook and a bishop!
-See below the example of all the places that queen can move to!
+See below the example of all the places that the queen can move to!

 ![Chess_Queen_Move.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_queen_move.png)

-As you might guess, the queen is usually what people rely on to win the game, and players try to avoid losing the queen.
+As you might guess, the queen is what most people rely on to win the game because she is so powerful.
+Players try to avoid losing the queen.
 She may only be a single piece but can wipe out an army unless the opponent has a plan to stop her!

 The king is exactly like a queen, but it can only move one square in any of the 8 directions.
 It is also the most important piece that decides who wins or loses the game.
-If the king is being attacked and cannot move to a legal square, that player who owns the king loses the game.
+If the king is being attacked and cannot move to a legal square, the player who owns the king loses the game.

 ![Chess_King_Move.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_king_move.png)

-In this next image we see that the white queen is directly next to the black king.
-The black king has only one empty square that it could move to but the queen attacks that square too and would still capture the king.
+In this next image, we see that the white queen is directly next to the black king.
+The black king has only one empty square that it could move to, but the queen attacks that square too and would still capture the king.
 That means it is checkmate!
 The white player wins in this example.

 ![Chess_Checkmate_Example_1.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_checkmate_example_1.png)

 You may wonder why the king can't simply capture the queen.
 That is because then the bishop would then capture the king.
 Two or more pieces can easily gang up on a king and then it is game over.
-There are times however when only one enemy piece can checkmate the king if that king is blocked by its own pieces.
+There are times, however, when only one enemy piece can checkmate the king if that king is blocked by its pieces.

-Consider the following image of a checkmate that is shown from black's perspective.
+Consider the following image of a checkmate that is shown from the black player's perspective.
 If you are playing the black pieces, they will be closer to you.
 That is to simulate what it would look like from above on a real chessboard.

 ![Chess_Checkmate_Example_2.png](https://chastitychesschallenge.com/wp-content/uploads/2025/03/chess_checkmate_example_2.png)

-In this picture, you can see that white moved two of its pawns, and black also moved its queen over so that it is in direct diagonal direction from the king.
-This is checkmate because the white king is blocked by its own pieces from moving to a safe spot.
+In this picture, you can see that white moved two of its pawns, and black also moved its queen over so that it is in a direct diagonal direction from the king.
+This position is checkmate because the other white pieces block the white king from moving to a safe spot.
 It also cannot move anything in the way.

 This form of checkmate is called the fool's mate.
-It only happens if white is being a fool and traps themselves.
+It only happens if the white player is being a fool and traps themselves.
 Normally, you would not want to move those pawns unless you had already given yourself an escape route or moved other pieces that could resist the queen's attack.
 The fool's mate is more common than you think, and I include it so that you don't fall into it.

 Now you know all of the most important rules of chess to get started with.
 There are two more rules called castling and en passant.
 However, I think it is best to get started playing chess and then learn about those rare cases later on.
 In the next chapter, I plan to show examples of what your first moves might be to get the game started.
-You can choose any legal move at any time it is your turn in the game of chess, but some moves are more likely to be successful than others.
+You can choose any legal move while it is your turn in the game of chess, but some moves are more likely to be successful than others.
 The previous example of the fool's mate shows what pawns you may not want to move right at the start of the game.

 For now, remember that you can get started playing chess today!
-To get started playing online I recommend lichess, the world's best free chess server with no ads.
+To get started playing online, I recommend lichess, the world's best free chess server with no ads.
 Go to the following link and there are interactive lessons that allow you to practice moving the chess pieces.

 https://lichess.org/learn

 In fact, the depth of learning tools they offer you is far beyond what I have included in this chapter.
-However, I wish to point you in the right direction to a site you can use that will not scare you away with telling you to buy a premium membership or show ads constantly advertising products like Viagra, Burger King sandwiches, or laundry detergent.
+However, I wish to point you in the right direction to a site you can use that will not scare you away by telling you to buy a premium membership or show ads constantly advertising products like Viagra, Burger King sandwiches, or laundry detergent.
 Nothing is worse than being distracted when you are trying to learn the number one board game in the world.

 And on that note, that is precisely why I paid for an upgraded plan on my wordpress blogs for the purpose of removing ads.
 I want to teach chess without my students or followers exposed to anything I find unethical and that I don't have control over.

 Playing chess online is a good way to get started because it is unlikely that you will have another person available 24/7 willing to play with you at a time that is convenient for you.

-Also, lichess does have a mobile app for cell phones but I recommend starting on a regular desktop or laptop PC because using a mouse is much easier than tapping on a tiny cell phone screen.
-It can be done but the chance of mistakes is higher.
-However, I have had great success playing on my iPad because of it's much larger screen size.
+Also, lichess does have a mobile app for cell phones, but I recommend starting on a regular desktop or laptop PC because using a mouse is much easier than tapping on a tiny cell phone screen.
+It can be done, but the chance of mistakes is higher.
+However, I have had great success playing on my iPad because it has a much larger screen size.

-Try practicing playing a few games and then continue to the next chapter to see my personal suggestions on starting moves to help you have a chance at winning more often.
+Try practicing playing a few games and then continue to the next chapter to see my suggestions on starting moves to help you have a chance at winning more often.

 Also, if you find yourself liking the game of chess, I do recommend creating an account on lichess because then you can challenge anyone or add them as a friend.
-Lichess is not just a site for playing chess, it is an entire social network that also keeps track of all your games so that you can look back and see what went wrong.
+Lichess is not just a site for playing chess.
+Lichess is an entire social network that also keeps track of all your games so that you can look back and see what went wrong.
+You can also follow other players and add them to your friends list to challenge them to a game conveniently.

 Below is the link to my profile: